Skip to content

 class SystemConnection:

-"""Configuration for enterprise system connections."""
+"""Configuration for production system connections."""

 system_name: str